memgraph/memgraph/tests/mgbench/README.md

 ## :clipboard: Benchmark Overview

-mgBench is primarily designed to benchmark graph databases.
-To test graph database performance, this benchmark executes Cypher queries (write, read, update, aggregate, and analyze) on a given dataset.
-Queries are general and represent a typical workload that would be used to analyze any graph dataset.
-[BenchGraph](https://memgraph.com/benchgraph/) platform shows the results of running these queries on supported vendors.
-It shows the overall performance of each system relative to others.
+mgBench is primarily designed to benchmark graph databases (Currently, Neo4j and Memgraph).
+To test graph database performance, this benchmark executes Cypher queries that can write, read, update, aggregate, and analyze dataset present in database.
+There are some predefined queries and dataset in mgbench.
+Those present represent a typical workload queries that would be used to analyze any graph dataset and are pure Cypher based.
+[BenchGraph](https://memgraph.com/benchgraph/) platform shows the results of running these queries.
+It shows the overall performance of each system under test relative to other, best in test being the baseline.

 Three workload types can be executed:
 - Isolated - Concurrent execution of a single type of query,
 - Mixed - Concurrent execution of a single type of query mixed with a certain percentage of queries from a designated query group,
 - Realistic - Concurrent execution of queries from write, read, update and analyze groups.

-Currently, the benchmark is executed on the social media dataset Pokec, available in different sizes.
-The full list of queries and their grouping is available as [query list](#query-list).

 This methodology is designed to be read from top to bottom to understand what is being tested and how, but feel free to jump to parts that interest you.